awslabs/crossplane-on-eks/doc/rds-day-2.md

     GitOps(GitOps tooling)

     PR(PR Merged) --> GitOps --> ValidatingController
-    ValidatingController --reference--> ConfigMap
+    ValidatingController --check--> Ticketing
     ValidatingController --deny and provide reason--> GitOps
-    Approved --push--> ConfigMap
 ```

 In the example above, no check is performed during PR.
-During admission into the Kubernetes cluster, a validating controller will lookup config map which contain ticket number and validate the request is valid.
-If no ticket number associated with this change is approved, it's rejected with provided reason.
+During admission into the Kubernetes cluster, a validating controller will reach out to the ticketing system and verify if this change is approved.
+If no ticket associated with this change is approved, it's rejected with provided reason.

 #### Approach 2